- B.S., Mechanical Engineering, Ohio Northern University, 2016

 - 2019 National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) Honorable Mention

 Prior to joining Exponent, Dr. Knodel was a graduate researcher in the Human Injury Research and Regenerative Technologies (HIRRT) Laboratory at Purdue University where he focused on the development and validation of a skeletal muscle force model derived from dimensional analysis.
-He designed, operated, and managed the experimental setting in which the model was validated using data collected from three-dimensional (3D) motion-capture technology, EMG sensors, and force plates.
-He also worked on a unique segmentation program capable of extracting the 3D geometry of specific musculoskeletal tissues of the knee joint from MRI scans so that subject-specific anatomy may be implemented into higher fidelity musculoskeletal models.
+He designed, operated, and managed the experimental setting in which the model was validated using data collected from optical-based motion capture technology, EMG sensors, and an instrumented treadmill.
+He also worked on a unique segmentation program capable of extracting the 3D geometry of musculoskeletal tissues of the knee joint from MRI scans such that subject-specific anatomy could be implemented into higher fidelity musculoskeletal models.